nudj/nudj-ios/ReadMe.markdown

 ### In submodules

 * LoggingPrint
-  Used to confine developer logging to debug builds of the app, to improve erformance of the release builds.
+  Used to confine developer logging to debug builds of the app, to improve performance of the release builds.

 ### In CocoaPods

-* Alamofire, ~> 2.0
+* Alamofire
+  Used for networking.
+Could probably be eliminated.
 * SwiftyJSON, ~> 2.1
+* Facebook APIs
 	* FBSDKCoreKit
 	* FBSDKLoginKit
 	* FBSDKShareKit
 * DateTools
+  To be eliminated per issue #11
 * Mixpanel
 * ReachabilitySwift, from [https://github.com/ashleymills/Reachability.swift]()
 * CCMPopup